-Stoke-on-Trent City Council continues to be a proud supporter and sponsor of the development of cultural activities across the city, with a particular focus on supporting those least likely to participate.
+Stoke-on-Trent City Council continues to be a proud supporter and sponsor of the development of cultural activities across the city to increase and support engagement across all communities.

-To support this objective, the City Council have launched the Stoke-on-Trent Cultural Anchor Grants fund to enable organisations in the sector to deliver a diverse range of cultural activities that will enable more Stoke-on-Trent residents and visitors to participate in the cultural verve of Stoke-on-Trent.
+To support this objective, the city council have launched the Stoke-on-Trent Culture & Events Project Grants fund to enable organisations in the sector to deliver a diverse range of cultural activities that will enable more Stoke-on-Trent residents and visitors to participate in the cultural verve of Stoke-on-Trent.

-This fund will make £175,000 available in 2023/2024, with grants available to eligible cultural organisations.
+This fund will make £75,000 available in 2023/2024, with grants available to eligible cultural activities.
 Funding awards are not guaranteed and will be assessed through a robust application process after which successful applicants will receive some or all of the amount bid for.

 Funding is available for projects that meet our strategic priorities and help contribute to the Stronger Together vision: